Operation Oyster: Withdrawal

 After a few minutes settling down it all went up with a bang as Fw 190s appeared.
 Without doubt the next 20 minutes or so were full of action and not a little confusion.
 Some 10 or 20 aircraft were screaming along, full throttle in a loose mass.
 No one wanted to be at the back where the Focke-Wulfs were coming in to attack and wheeling away for another go.

 The Bostons were joined by some Mosquitos, who looked to gain protection from their defensive firepower but soon thought the better of it and sped past them.
 The attacks at the rear of the formation were awkward at such low altitude; coming from above the Focke-Wulf pilots had to turn away early to the side, as there was no room below to dive through the group.
 Except for the bomb run, pilots did not fly straight and level over occupied territory and the rear-gunner kept watch.
 The gunner would fire his .303 machine-guns but accuracy was difficult with the aeroplane jerking about and mattered less than evasion.
 In the running fight to the coast, pilots slid and weaved, keeping an ear out for the cry of "Jink!"
 Flak picked up again as they reached the coast and followed them out over the sea.
 A Boston was hit and crashed; as they pulled away larger guns joined in, creating huge splashes with their shells to bring down an aeroplane with the spray.
 This was frightening to the crews, many of whom thought the splashes were the result of aircraft crashing but all managed to get clear.

 The Mosquitos scattered along several return routes.
 Patterson decided it might be safer to avoid the planned route the Bostons were taking, as German fighters might have gathered over the west coast to intercept them.
 He headed north for the Zuider Zee, looking to turn west past the gap at Den Helder.
-Fellow Mosquito pilot John O'Grady followed him; O'Grady was Canadian who had trained under Patterson at an operational training unit.
+Fellow Mosquito pilot John O'Grady followed him; O'Grady was a Canadian who had trained under Patterson at an operational training unit.
 The two aircraft travelled north over the causeway low and fast, 20 ft over the water.
 As they approached the choke point where the southern tip of Texel approached Den Helder, German gunners sent up a barrage of flak.
 Patterson survived but O'Grady's aircraft was hit; a short way over the North Sea Patterson's navigator called out "He's gone into the sea!"
 Patterson circled back but all he could find was disturbed water.
 German fighters had gathered off the coast along the Bostons' route.
 Wing Commander Peter Dutton, the CO of 107 Squadron, was shot down 6 km out from Katwijk aan Zee.
 Two more bombers from 107 Squadron were lost to fighter attacks over the water and another from 226 Squadron was lost off Scheveningen.